electric bike motor systems

 Kiox is the on-board computer for ambitious sporty riders.
 Kiox has all the classic functions of an on-board computer, while at the same time giving you access to the digital world via the smartphone app.
 The colour display gives you all riding data at a glance, while the separate control unit allows you to stay in control of the handlebars and keep an eye on the terrain.
 Kiox can record your trips and send all the relevant data via the smartphone's Bluetooth connection to the eBike Connect online portal.
 This makes Kiox your perfect companion on every ride.

-Also new for 2017, Bosch has introduced the Purion, a simple 2-in-1 electric bike controller and console - putting everything you need to monitor and control your bike in one simple package.
+The Purion is a simple 2-in-1 electric bike controller and console - putting everything you need to monitor and control your bike in one simple package.
 Scroll through your current speed, assist level, range estimate, and more with the click of a button.
 A non-glare backlit display makes information easy to view.
-The Purion, combining controller and console, frees up valuable space on your handlebar for lights and other items.

 The Specialized Turbo 1.2 E motor, built from the Brose C motor, offers 50Nm of torque and 450 peak watts.
 Geared and tuned for efficiency and range, the 1.2 E motor offers plenty of torque at low speeds for easy acceleration from a stop.
 Specialized brings their special sauce in the tuning of this motor to work especially well for the bikes where it is spec'd.
 The Brose motor series is unique among mid-drive motors in the clutch that allows for a friction-free pedal experience when using your ebike without a motor.